Mr-Expence/Mr_Expence-Website/website/making_a_new_pack.md

 ### Resource Pack Folder

-Now that you have a basic understanding of how a texture pack is structured, let’s start making one.
-You’re going to want to find your resource pack folder; it can be found at:
+Now you want to find the location your resource pack needs to be.
+You can find it with the table below.

 | Operating System | Location |
 |---|---|
 | Windows | `%APPDATA%\.minecraft\resourcepacks` |